gumaerc-testorg/8.13-14-fall-2016/content/pages/syllabus/schedule-summaries.md

 8.14 Experimental Physics II Schedule Summary
 ---------------------------------------------

 The first class period will be dedicated to selecting partners, choosing the first experiment, and brief introductory remarks by the section instructors.
 The remainder of the term will be divided into four experimental sessions of 5 days each.
-Experiments for three of the four sessions will be selected from the standard [Junior Lab Experiments menu]({{< baseurl >}}/pages/experiments), while the fourth will be an open-ended project of your own design.
+Experiments for three of the four sessions will be selected from the standard {{% resource_link e52e9a2b-7600-071c-81b1-6a6630eb394d "Junior Lab Experiments menu" %}}, while the fourth will be an open-ended project of your own design.
 (For scheduling reasons, the open-ended project will not occur during the first experimental session.)

 Before the second experiment begins, each student group will propose a schedule for the use of the remaining three experimental sessions, most notably including the open-ended project, the scientific goals of which should be defined in the proposal.
 A brief draft proposal will be due near the middle of the first experiment, while a more formal two-page written proposal will be due near the end.
 Proposals should outline the required resources and scheduling constraints for the open-ended project.
 Projects beyond the scope of Junior Lab will be identified and scaled back at the draft proposal stage.
 Examples of projects include: